LatNet Builder Manual 2.1.3-6

 can be used to specify the size (number of points) of a lattice rule.

-Recall that for ordinary lattice rules, the modulus is exactly the number of points.
-In this case, we directly specify the modulus.
-For instance, to specify an ordinary lattice rule with 6977 points, use –size-parameter 6977
+For instance, to specify an ordinary lattice rule with 6977 points, use –size 6977

 For polynomial lattice rules, the number of points equals two to the power of the degree of its modulus.
 The number of points will thus always be a power of two.
-In the case of unilevel point sets, one can specify the number of points of the polynomial lattice rule to equal \(2^k\) with –size-parameter 2^k
+In the case of unilevel point sets, one can specify the number of points of the polynomial lattice rule to equal \(2^k\) with –size 2^k

 .
 In this case, a predefined polynomial with degree \(k\) will be chosen as modulus for the lattice.
 All the predefined polynomials are irreducible so that they can be used with the fast-CBC exploration method.
 These polynomials are from Arash Partow .

-Otherwise, one can also specify a custom polynomial modulus.
+.
 The number of points will be two to the power of its degree.
-Polynomials are specified as a sequence of coefficients (ordered by increasing degree).
-For instance \( 1 + z^2 + z^5 \) can be specified by 101001
+Polynomials are encoded as integers, where the formal variable is replaced by 2.
+For instance \( 1 + z^2 + z^5 \) is represented by \( 1 + 2^2 + 2^5 = 37\), so it can be specified by –modulus 37

 To construct a specific lattice rule, for instance to evaluate its merit value or to extend it, one must specify its generating vector.
 LatNet Builder uses the following convention: a generating vector is described by a dash-separated list of integers or polynomials, depending on whether the lattice is ordinary or polynomial.